typedb-osi/typedb-loader/README.md

 ## Contributions

-GraknMigrator was built @ [Bayer AG](https://www.bayer.com/) in the Semantic and Knowledge Graph Technology Group with the support of the engineers @ [Grakn Labs Ltd](https://grakn.ai/) - we would like to specifically thank @jmsfltchr, @flyingsilverfin, @adammitchelldev.
+GraknMigrator was built @ [Bayer AG](https://www.bayer.com/) in the Semantic and Knowledge Graph Technology Group with the support of the engineers @[Grakn Labs](https://github.com/orgs/graknlabs/people)

 ## Licensing

-This product includes software developed by [Bayer AG](https://www.bayer.com/).
+This repository includes software developed at [Bayer AG](https://www.bayer.com/).
 It is released under a [GNU-3 General Public License](https://www.gnu.org/licenses/gpl-3.0.de.html).